 How Should I Study for the Psychological, Social, and Biological Foundations Section?

 To learn the material and strengthen your ability to analyze and draw conclusions, you should use the Mometrix study guide.
-It not only includes detailed explanations of all the key foundational concepts you will need to know but also a highly effective five step process called the “phased approach” which helps you absorb as much of that information as possible into your long-term memory.
-We also include links to videos that explain the topics in a different way.
+It not only includes detailed explanations of all the key foundational concepts you will need to know but also a highly effective five-step process called the “phased approach” which helps you absorb as much of that information as possible into your long-term memory.
+We also include links to videos that explain the topics differently and in greater detail.

 Mometrix also makes a great set of flashcards that works perfectly with the study guide.
 Their team of experts has already done the research and work to figure out what the most important concepts and terms are so that all you have to do is remember them and test your memory with these beautifully crafted cards.